 Since the net proceeds of this offering and the sale of the private placement units are intended to be used to complete an initial business combination with a target business that has not been selected, we may be deemed to be a "blank check" company under the U.S. securities laws.
 However, because we will have net tangible assets in excess of \$5,500,000 upon the successful completion of this offering and the sale of the private placement units and will file a Current Report on Form 8-K, including an audited balance sheet of our company demonstrating this fact, we are exempt from rules promulgated by the SEC to protect investors in blank check companies, such as Rule 419.
 Accordingly, investors will not be afforded the benefits or protections of those rules.
 Among other things, this means our units will be immediately tradable and we will have a longer period of time to complete our initial business combination than do companies subject to Rule 419.
 Moreover, if this offering were subject to Rule 419, that rule would prohibit the release of any interest earned on funds held in the trust account to us unless and until the funds in the trust account were released to us in connection with our completion of our initial business combination.
-Please see "Proposed Business-Comparison of This Offering to Those of Blank Check Companies Subject to Rule 419" for a more detailed comparison of our offering to offerings that comply with Rule 419.
+Please see "Proposed Business-Comparison of This Offering to Those of Blank Check Companies Subject to Rule 419" for a more detailed comparison of our offering to affering to affering to the used to the subject to Rule 419" for a more detailed comparison of our offering that comply with Rule 419.